 How Much Will it Cost to Hire a Truck Crash Lawyer?

-How a contingency fee works is your lawyer agrees to represent you in exchange for an agreement to give them a portion of your settlement after your case has successfully concluded.
+How a contingency fee works is that your lawyer agrees to represent you in exchange for an agreement to give them a portion of your settlement after your case has successfully concluded.
 If we don’t win, you don’t pay.
 This portion is typically around a third of your settlement or award.

 How Long Do I Have to Hire a Lawyer and File a Truck Accident Claim?